 When your Skills Assessment is marked as Positive you will be awarded an OTSR, your Offshore Technical Skills Record.
 This has nothing to do with working Offshore, it simply means that you are not a current resident of Australia and hence are ‘offshore’ for Migration purposes.
 Your OTSR is the first major milestone to working in Australia as an electrician and shows that all your experience and qualifications have been ‘equivalenced’ for working in Australia.

 Once your Australian Visas are granted and you land in Australia we recommend that you sit the Australian Context electrical test as soon as possible.
-This context exam is no different to the regulation exams in Europe or the 17th Edition in the UK, simply in an Australian setting, or ‘Context’.
+This context exam is no different to the regulation exams in Europe or the Editions in the UK, simply in an Australian setting, or ‘Context’.

 With your OTSR and Context in place you can start work on what we call a P-License (your provisional electrical license that all new migrants must work on) and it should take only 12 months until your A Grade Australian Electrical License is awarded.
 After your OTSR is granted it also signifies the time to start applying for Electrical Jobs in Australia.

 After your Positive Skills Assessment now is the time to complete and submit an Expression of Interest to the Australian Government.
 It is important that this stage is not done prior to receiving an OTSR.